CEO of Europe's Largest Bank Discusses Innovation, New Technology and HSBC's Approach to Cryptocurrencies - ExBulletin

 I think we need to see how the regulatory environment changes.
 However, at the moment there is not a strong enough regulatory environment for cryptocurrencies, so I will continue to be cautious on cryptocurrencies in the short term.

 I strongly agree.
 We are developing a central bank digital currency.
-We were developing it in Hong Kong, but there are a few countries that are developing it as a real solution.
-It was fully committed to a central bank digital currency.
+We are developing it in Hong Kong.
+There are a few countries that are developing it as a real solution.
+We are fully committed to Central Bank Digital Currencies.

-was one of the world’s largest global payments companies.
+We are one of the world’s largest global payments companies.
 Last year, we processed over $600 trillion in payments on behalf of our clients.
 A central bank digital currency is a natural fit for HSBC.
-And that regulatory environment is controlled by the central banks that participate in it.
-So we fully invested in it.
+And it is in a regulatory environment governed by the central banks that participate in it.
+Therefore, we are fully invested in it.

 Also, does HSBC have plans to develop its own custody solution for digital assets like many other banks do?

 Yes, we develop our own custodial solutions for digital assets.
-We were again wise and cautious about it.
+We will, once again, approach this wisely and cautiously.
 But we are working on it and are looking at it as a solution.

 Can you tell us a bit more about HSBC’s global vision in this challenging environment where other banks are failing?

-We’ve been very lucky, and I’m also a very lucky CEO, and we have a very strong capitalized balance sheet, very strong capital ratios, and very, very strong liquidity.
+Well, we’re very lucky, in terms of having a very strong capitalized balance sheet, very strong capital ratios, and very, very strong liquidity.
+I am very fortunate to be CEO.
 So, out of my $1.6 trillion in customer deposits, I hold at least $800 billion in high quality liquid assets.
-So we were very cautious and very cautious about our investment profile of how we were very liquid and how we used that liquidity.
+Therefore, we are very liquid and very cautious about our investment profile in how we use that liquidity.

 Now, one of our strengths, as you say, is being a global bank in an increasingly complex world.
 My job and that of my colleagues is to help clients navigate an increasingly complex global environment.
-We have been doing this for years and are the largest trading bank in the world.
+We have been doing this for years as the world’s largest trading bank.
 We help our clients find suppliers they want to supply anywhere, financial suppliers and buy supplies from all over the world. that’s what we do.
 We help companies navigate a complex world.

 |